Driconaari/TicTacToePy/README.md

 - Play as either X or O
 - Adjustable difficulty level (search depth)
-- AI opponent using Minimax algorithm with alpha-beta pruning
+- AI opponent using Min-max algorithm with alpha-beta pruning
 - Clear indication of the winner or a draw

 ## How to Play